 #5) EFX Kre-Alkalyn Creatine

 Kre-Alkalyn is a buffered form of creatine monohydrate distributed by EFX.
 Research suggests that creatine monohydrate absorbs best at pH in and around 7 (neutral pH).
 However, upon ingesting creatine supplements, the creatine must first pass through the stomachs acidic domain with a pH as low as 2.
 Such drastic pH differentiations can alter a portion of creatine molecules to be non-functional.
 In addition, acidity can ‘travel’ with the creatine preventing the optimal pH of 7 from being reached.
 The solution to this problem, is buffering the creatine molecule so that pH of 7 is guaranteed.
 In turn, this facilitates a much greater uptake of creatine in the monohydrate form.
+Theoretically this is a great idea, and many guys say Kre-Alkalyn works amazing for them; but others have mentioned little effect.

 #4) Muscletech Creacore Creatine HCl Supplement